danpeig/ESP32EnergyMonitor/README.md

 - 1 x ESP32 Dev Kit V1
 - 1 x 5V USB power supply with micro USB cable
-- 1 x ZMPT101B AC Transformer Module 250VAC, 5-30VDC
+- 1 x ZMPT101B AC Transformer Module 250VAC, 5-30VDC.
+For most use cases, one voltage meter is enough even if there are more phases.
 - N x SCT013 Split Core Current Transformer 100A-50mA.
 Other models can be used, see below.
 - 2 x N x 10 kOhm resistor
 - N x 10uF electrolytic capacitor